 - UAE nationals working for private companies are entitled to full-time leave for national service.
 Proof of service is required.

-There were no changes made to the sick leaves law in the UAE in the new employment laws.
+No changes were made to the UAE’s sick leaves law in the employment laws 2022.

 EMPLOYEE’S EASE OF MOVEMENT

-The law deems it illegal and prohibits employers from withholding employees’ official documents such as passports, subsequently forcing workers to leave the country at the end of an employment contract.
+The law deems it illegal and prohibits employers from withholding employees’ official documents, such as passports or forcing workers to leave the country at the end of an employment contract.

-The law also allows the worker to have the right to obtain their wages on the due date in accordance with the regulations approved by the Ministry and according to the procedures and conditions issued by the Executive Regulations of the Federal Decree-Law no. 33 of 2021.
+The law also allows the worker to have the right to obtain their wages on the due date under regulations approved by the Ministry and according to the procedures and conditions issued by the Executive Regulations of the Federal Decree-Law no. 33 of 2021.

-In addition, the employees are now allowed to stay in the country for 180 days after termination of employment without incurring overstay fines on their visa.
+In addition, the employees are now allowed to stay in the country for 180 days after the termination of employment without incurring overstay fines on their visas.
 This period was previously limited to 30 days.

 END OF SERVICE BENEFITS

-According to the new UAE Labour Law 2021, the workers’ right to receive end of service benefits, including gratuity has been further secured with the following changes:
+According to the UAE Labour Law 2022, the workers’ right to receive the end of service benefits, including gratuity, has been further secured with the following changes:

 - Where EOSB are due, the employer cannot reduce or deduct the gratuity amount based on the employee’s contract type and/or resignation date.

-- All end of service benefits of an employee are to be paid within 14 days of the end of employment.
+- All end-of-service benefits of an employee must be paid within 14 days of the end of employment.

-- In case of end of employment on account of the death of an employee, the entitlements must be paid to the deceased’s family after deduction of body repatriation costs (where applicable).
+- In case of the end of employment on account of the death of an employee, the entitlements must be paid to the deceased’s family after the deduction of body repatriation costs (where applicable).

-- In the event of an employee living in employer-paid accommodation, the employee is allowed a 30-day period from the end of contract to vacate it.
+- If an employee lives in employer-paid accommodation, the employee is allowed 30 days from the end of the contract to vacate it.

-The calculation of gratuity in the UAE remains unchanged, to be calculated in accordance with legislation that regulates pensions and social security.
-However, payments for end of service benefits in the UAE can now be paid in any currency chosen by the employee, as long as it is mutually agreed in the employment contract.
+The calculation of gratuity in the UAE remains unchanged (to be calculated by legislation that regulates pensions and social security).
+However, end of service benefits in the UAE can now be paid in any currency chosen by the employee as long as it is mutually agreed upon in the employment contract.

 EXEMPTION OF LITIGATION FEES

-Based on the new law, any labour cases or petitions filed against the employer by the employee and/or their legal heirs are exempt from judicial fees in all stages of litigation and execution and requests, as long as the the value of the claim does not exceed AED 100,000.
+Based on the 2022 law, any labour cases or petitions filed against the employer by the employee and/or their legal heirs are exempt from judicial fees in all stages of litigation and execution and requests as long as the claim value does not exceed AED 100,000.

 FREQUENTLY ASKED QUESTIONS

-WHEN WILL THE NEW LABOUR LAWS 2021 COME INTO EFFECT?
+WHEN DID THE NEW LABOUR LAWS 2022 COME INTO EFFECT?

 WHAT IS THE LEGAL AGE TO WORK IN DUBAI?

-The labour law stipulates that the minimum legal age for working in Dubai for full-time employment is 18-years and above.
-Students in Dubai between the ages of 15 to 18 may get a temporary work permit known as a Juvenile Work Permit, which can only be valid for a maximum time of one year.
+The labour law stipulates that the minimum legal age for working in Dubai for full-time employment is 18 years and above.
+Students in Dubai between the ages of 15 to 18 may get a temporary work permit, known as a Juvenile Work Permit, which can only be valid for one year.

-If you’re interested in working in Dubai, look for opportunities on the best job sites in the UAE or contact any recruitment agencies in Dubai.
+If you’re interested in working in Dubai, look for opportunities on the best job portals in the UAE or contact any recruitment agencies in Dubai.